-Fee based contracts are preferred when the specific outputs are unknown or difficult to define in advance and the main objective of the contract is to give support on a continuous basis; when the outputs are known and easy to define global price contracts are more appropriate.
+Fee-based contracts are preferred when the specific outputs are unknown or difficult to define in advance and the main objective of the contract is to give support on a continuous basis; when the outputs are known and easy to define global price contracts are more appropriate.
 These contracts require the Contracting Authority to closely supervise the contractor.

-Some contracts may include activities which are fee based and others which are global price (i.e. design and supervision contracts).
+Some contracts may include activities which are fee-based and others which are global price (i.e. design and supervision contracts).
 In these cases each item should have a clear method of measurement and verification.

-4. Framework Contract: is an agreement between the Procuring Entity and one or more contractors, which sets out terms and conditions under which specific procurements (call-offs) can be made throughout the term of the agreement.
+4. Framework Contract: is an agreement between the Contracting Authority and one or more contractors, which sets out terms and conditions under which specific procurements (call-offs) can be made throughout the term of the agreement.
 The aim of the framework contract is to improve efficiency and lower costs due to economies of scale.

-The framework contract does not legally commit the Contracting Authority to purchase any of the products offered by the contractor, but secures their access to a restrictive competition.
+The framework contract does not legally commit the Contracting Authority to procure any of the services offered by the contractor, but secures their access to a restrictive competition and speeds up the procurement process.

 The framework may not indicate the precise quantities to be ordered by the Contracting Authority during the contract term.
-However, it shall indicate the estimated minimum and maximum volume of fees and/or purchases.
-Under no circumstance the maximum volume of purchases shall exceed the budgetary allocation.
+However, it shall indicate the estimated overall budget over a period of time.
+Under no circumstance the maximum volume of procurement shall exceed the budgetary allocation.